elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - domestic economy and foreign economy (rest of the world)
 - the excess savings in the domestic market show up as the desired borrowing (foreign investment minus foreign saving) in the foreign economy
 - the world real interest rate will be such that desired international lending by one country equals desired international borrowing by the other country
+- The current account of the lender country rises (income receives from abroad)
 - The sum of current accounts of all countries equals 0 (therefore, equilibrium is one big a system of linear equations)

 ### Twin Deficits